 So, don’t rent a car in Tel Aviv.
 Only rent a car if you’re planning on leaving.

 Taxis and Gett: you can get taxis by flagging them down.
 They use meters, and aren’t too expensive — you’ll usually pay around 20 shekels for a ride around town (15-20 minutes).
 You can also use Gett, the local (Israel-founded and based) equivalent to Uber.
 It’s getting harder to just flag cabs down, because people are using Gett to call those same cabs.

 It’s normal to pay extra for luggage.
 You don’t have to tip.

 Scooter and Bicycle apps: Israel is VERY scooter-friendly.
-Wind, Bird, Lime and XYZ are apps everyone uses.
+Wind, Bird and Lime are apps everyone uses.
 You can get a ride for an average of 10 shekels (around 3 USD) and it makes bouncing around the city very fast.
 Mobike is the most popular dock-less bicycle app.